-Here are some mountain bike race day tips from Cecilia Potts who won the Junior Cross Country Mountain Bike World Championships in 1997.
+Here are some mountain bike race day tips from Cecilia Potts, who won the Junior Cross Country Mountain Bike World Championships in 1997.

 The final 10-second countdown always sums up the race for me.
 It doesn’t matter how long I’ve been retired from professional cycling.
-When I’m behind that starting line–whether it’s at a local 5KM run or the start of a fun bike race, those last 10 seconds before the starter’s gun shatters the silence are when it all comes together for me.
+When I’m behind that starting line–whether it’s at a local 5KM run or the start of a fun bike race, those last 10 seconds before the starter’s gun shatters the silence is when it all comes together for me.

 Mountain bike racing is just as much about being physically prepared as it is to have your brain conditioned and ready on race day.
 You can do as many VO2 Max intervals as physically possible and ride at your Lactic Acid Threshold all day long, but if the stuff between your ears isn’t also in training for the big day, it will be like showing up to the starting line with a flat tire.

 My number one tip for mountain bike race day: Don’t forget to train your brain.